The Ultimate Guide to Driving in the UK

 Alcohol Limits and Road Safety

 In the UK, the legal blood alcohol content (BAC) limit for drivers is 0.08%.
 However, the safest option is to avoid drinking alcohol at all before driving.
-The penalties for driving under the influence can be severe, including fines, license disqualification, and imprisonment.
+The penalties for driving under the influence can be severe, including fines, licence disqualification, and imprisonment.

 Tips: